MAME: Legal status

 Owning and distributing MAME itself is legal in most countries, as it is merely an emulator.
 Companies such as Sony have attempted in court to prevent other software such as Virtual Game Station, a Sony PlayStation emulator from being sold, but they have been ultimately unsuccessful.
 MAME itself has thus far not been the subject of any court cases.

-Most arcade games are still covered by copyright.
+Most games are still covered by copyright.
 Downloading or distributing copyrighted ROMs without permission from copyright holders is almost always a violation of copyright laws.
 However, some countries (including the US) allow the owner of a board to transfer data contained in its ROM chips to a personal computer or other device they own.
-Some copyright holders have explored making arcade game ROMs available to the public through licensing.
+Some copyright holders have explored making ROMs available to the public through licensing.
 For example, in 2003 Atari made MAME-compatible ROMs for 27 of its arcade games available on the Internet site Star ROMs.
 However, by 2006 the ROMs were no longer being sold there.
 At one point, various Capcom games were sold with the HotRod arcade joystick manufactured by Hanaho, but this arrangement was discontinued as well.
 Other copyright holders have released games which are no longer commercially viable free of charge to the public under licenses that prohibit commercial use of the games.
 Many of these games may be downloaded legally from the official MAME web site.
 The Spanish arcade game developer Gaelco has also released World Rally for non-commercial use on their website.

 The MAME community has distanced itself from other groups redistributing ROMs via the Internet or physical media, claiming they are blatantly infringing copyright and harm the project by potentially bringing it into disrepute.
-Despite this, illegal distributions of ROMs are widespread on the Internet, and many "Full Sets" also exist which contains a full collection of a specific version's ROMs.
+Despite this, illegal distributions of ROMs are widespread on the Internet, and many "full sets" also exist which contains a full collection of a specific version's ROMs.
 In addition, many bootleg game systems, such as arcade multi carts, often use versions of MAME to run their games.

 Original MAME license

 MAME was formerly distributed under a custom self-written copyleft license, called the "MAME license" or the "MAME-like license", which was adopted also by other projects, e.g. Visual Pinball.
 This license ensures the availability of the licensed program's source code, whilst the redistribution of the program in commercial activities is prohibited.
 Due to this clause, the license is incompatible with the OSI's Open Source Definition and the FSF's Free Software Definition, and as such is not considered an open source, or free software license, respectively.
 The non-commercial clause was designed to prevent arcade operators from installing MAME cabinets and profiting from the works of the original manufacturers of the games.
-The ambiguity of the definition "commercial" lead to legal problems with the license.
+The ambiguity of the definition "commercial" led to legal problems with the license.

-Since March 2016 with version 0.172, MAME itself switched, by dual licensing, to common free software licenses, the BSD-3-Clause license, and the GPL-2.0-or-later license.
+Since March 2016 with version 0.172, MAME itself switched, by dual licensing, to two common free software licenses: the BSD-3-Clause license, and the GPL-2.0-or-later license.
 However, old versions remain licensed under the original license.